cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 </HighlightBox>

-You can also check `rly tx -h` to find out the separate commands for these actions.
+You can also check `rly tx -h` to find the separate commands for these actions.

 ```sh
 $ rly tx link demo -d -t 3s